DeetonRushy/_cmd/Htu/README.md

 | 3 | The initial value for the con-var to hold. |
 | 4 | Brief description of the value and what power it holds. |

-This is quite powerful because it lets the user decide configuration for certain aspects of the program.
+This is quite powerful because it lets the user decide configuration for certain aspects of the program interactively.